-In the 4th stage the riders travel from the province Málaga to the neighbouring province Granada.
+In the 4th stage the riders travel from the province of Málaga to the neighbouring province of Granada.
 Following the start in Vélez-Málaga the route moves along the Costa del Sol to turn inland in Almuñécar.
 La Vuelta follows the A-4050 to Jete and Otívar.
 This the Carretera de la Cabra – road of the goats -, an 18.2 kilometres climb with an average gradient of 5.2%.
 Following a short descent the route continues to climb for 5.8 kilometres at 4% before the riders fly down to the Embalse de los Bermejales.

 Vuelta a España 2018 stage 4: Route maps, height profiles, and more

 Profile final kilometres

 Videos La Vuelta